scopas1293/SophCon/README.md

-# Sophos Connect UpgradeScript to version 2.2.90 for Windows Installations
+# Sophos Connect Upgrade Script to version 2.2.90 for Windows Installations

 # This software checks to see if Sophos Connect is installed and what version